Armed Security in Ireland: What’s Legal and What’s Best Practice

 The skills that protect clients here are:

-If you’re considering private security, here’s what to look for:
+If you’re considering private security in Ireland, here’s what to look for:

 At VIS Protection, every operative is an ex-military or former police professional.
 We provide private security solutions for Ireland’s elite, whether that’s residential protection in Dublin, chauffeur-level security in Cork, or discreet bodyguards in Belfast.

-Security in Ireland isn’t about visible weapons or intimidating displays.
-It’s about living freely, without compromise, knowing that someone is quietly one step ahead of the threat.
+Security in Ireland isn’t about visible weapons or intimidation.
+It’s about living freely - knowing someone is quietly managing the risk around you.

 FAQ: Armed Security in Ireland

-No. Firearms are tightly controlled, and private security operatives cannot lawfully carry them.
-Only Gardaí and Defence Forces units are armed.
+No. Firearms are tightly controlled in Ireland, and private security operatives cannot lawfully carry them.
+Only Gardaí and Defence Forces units are authorised to carry firearms.